jpmvferreira/gwcatalog/README.md

 ```

 ### ET
-Here we will show how to generate a mock catalog for the [ET](http://www.et-gw.eu/).
+Here we will show how to generate a mock catalog for the Einstein Telescope (ET).

 Both the redshift distribution and error distribution used to generate the mock catalogs are provided in [[3]](#3).